COM4520 Turing Research Project

 By the end of the unit, a candidate will ...

-- be able to form a research proposal and attempt to
+- Form a research proposal and attempt to

 solve it based on a thorough understanding of a topic